Buying real estate in Malaysia?

 It's something we develop in our Malaysia property pack.

-Can Americans access local mortgages or financing in Malaysia, and what are the typical conditions, interest rates, and tips to get approved?
+Can Americans get a mortgage in Malaysia, and if yes, what are the typical rates, conditions, and tips to secure one?

 infographics rental yields citiesMalaysia